 While aboard the Majestic Princess, I traveled to destinations that are the traditional lands of the Pericú and Totorames peoples.
 With respect, I make a formal land acknowledgment, extending my appreciation and respect to the past and present people of these lands.
 To learn more about the peoples who call these lands home, I invite you to explore Native Land.

-This post was originally published in February 2022, and was updated in November 2022.
+This post was originally published in February 2022, and was updated most recently in November 2023.